THEATRE N16 (@TheatreN16)

 It's aim is to encourage the next generation of new work.
 The small team is made up of individuals with experience in producing, writing, directing, arts management, and design.
 They are on hand to assist with all elements of a production.
 Whether that's marketing, PR, production management, actors’ agreements.

-DRAFT is a development opportunity for writers to showcase new ideas and encouraging collaboration between emerging artists.
+DRAFT was a development opportunity for writers to showcase new ideas and encouraging collaboration between emerging artists.
 Readers will complete a feedback form for every play read.

-FIRST CREDIT is a scheme put together by Theatre N16 to allow recent graduates (four actors and a director) to take their first steps into the industry by being hired for their first professional credit.
-Details of both are on the website.
+FIRST CREDIT was a scheme put together by Theatre N16 to allow recent graduates (four actors and a director) to take their first steps into the industry by being hired for their first professional credit.

 They also have casting for in house productions twice a year and are very proud to be able to offer agreed equity payment.